 - Disable WordPress Revisions (Optional)

-We recommend using the free Optimize Database after Deleting Revisions plugin.
-It uses the built-in WordPress term functions, which is the correct way to do things.
-We don’t recommend the WP Optimize plugin, even though it is very popular.
-It is on our banned list of plugins as it has been known to cause issues for some Kinsta users.
+We recommend using the free WP-Sweep plugin.
+We don’t recommend the WP-Optimize plugin or Optimize Database after Deleting Revisions plugin, even though they are very popular.
+They are on our banned list of plugins as they been known to cause serious issues for some Kinsta users.

 Another option, especially one that WordPress developers might like, is the ability to delete post revisions with WP-CLI.
 Here is an example of a WP-CLI command: